Statistics of Base Polytopes in F-theory: Discussion

-\acknowledgments We would like to thank Shing Yan Li and Richard Nally for helpful discussions.
+\acknowledgments We would like to thank Jean Du Plessis, Shing Yan Li and Richard Nally for helpful discussions.
 YNW and YHY are supported by National Natural Science Foundation of China under Grant No. 12175004, No. 12422503 and by Young Elite Scientists Sponsorship Program by CAST (2023QNRC001, 2024QNRC001).
 The work of WT was supported by the U.S. Department of Energy, Office of Science, Office of High Energy Physics of U.S. Department of Energy under grant Contract Number DE-SC0012567.
 The work is supported by High-performance Computing Platform of Peking University.
+WT would like to thank the Santa Fe Institute, where some of this work was completed.
 This work also made use of resources provided by subMIT at the MIT physics Department \cite{bendavid2025submitphysicsanalysisfacility}.